TourBySpot

 Nativity Façade

-Explore the Nativity Façade of Sagrada Família in Barcelona, Spain.
-Discover Gaudí's intricate masterpiece depicting the birth of Jesus.
+Explore the Nativity Façade of Sagrada Família, Barcelona, Spain.
+Discover Gaudí's masterpiece celebrating the birth of Jesus with rich symbolism and nature.